-Volusia County, Fla. – The Florida Department of Health in Volusia County (DOH-Volusia) has issued a health alert for the presence of harmful blue-green algae toxins found in the center of Lake Monroe.
-The alert is in response to water samples taken on May 18, 2026.
-The public should exercise caution in and around Lake Monroe.
+Volusia County, Fla. – The Florida Department of Health in Volusia County (DOH-Volusia) has issued a health alert for the presence of harmful blue-green algae toxins in the center of Lake George.
+The alert is in response to a water sample taken on June 10, 2026.
+The public should

 VOLUSIA COUNTY, FLORIDA – Volusia County's Community Assistance Division will host a community outreach event from 10 a.m. to 4 p.m.
 Wednesday, June 3, at the Florida Department of Health – Volusia, 1845 Holsonback Drive, Daytona Beach, to help residents apply for energy assistance and housing repair programs.